Stock market today: Wall Street drifts following strong economic data, disappointing profit reports

 NEW YORK (AP) — Wall Street's monster-sized rally since Halloween is easing off the accelerator Wednesday following mixed reports showing disappointing profits at companies but unexpected strength for the economy.

-The S&P 500 was 0.2% higher in afternoon trading and within 0.4% of its record set nearly two years ago.
-The Dow Jones Industrial Average rose 63 points, or 0.2%, coming off its own record.
-The Nasdaq composite edged up by 0.3%, as of 1 p.m.
+The S&P 500 slipped less than 0.1% in afternoon trading and within 0.7% of its record set nearly two years ago.
+The Dow Jones Industrial Average rose 15 points, or less than 0.1%, coming off its own record.
+The Nasdaq composite edged up by 0.2%, as of 2:06 p.m.
 Eastern time.

 FedEx tumbled 10.9% after reporting weaker revenue and profit for the latest quarter than analysts expected.
 It also now expects its revenue for the full fiscal year to fall from year-earlier levels, rather than being roughly flat, because of pressures on demand.